-The Metro Atlanta Chamber (MAC) was founded as the "Mercantile Association" in 1859 with the intent to fight railroad freight discrimination against the City of Atlanta.
-Operating as the Atlanta Chamber of Commerce from the Reconstruction era through the late 20th century, the term "Metro" was added in 1989 to better describe the nonprofit's scope as representative of the 29-county region around Atlanta.
-For over 160 years, the Chamber has been the voice of Atlanta's business community, working to improve and drive the reputation of metro Atlanta as a region equipped to be a global competitor.
+he Metro Atlanta Chamber (MAC) was founded as the "Mercantile Association" in 1860 with the intent to fight railroad freight discrimination against the city of Atlanta.
+Operating as the Atlanta Chamber of Commerce from the Reconstruction era through the late 20th century, the term "Metro" was added in 1989 to better describe its scope as representative of an the eighteen-county region around Atlanta.
+For over 150 years the Chamber has been the voice of Atlanta's business community, working to improve and drive the reputation of Metro Atlanta as a region equipped to be a global competitor.